Appointment and Reappointment of Faculty on the Charles River Campus

 - After reviewing all applicants and nominees, the search committee shall report its findings and recommendations to the full-time faculty of the department.
 After faculty discussion and a vote, the department chair shall report the outcome of the vote and the substance of the faculty discussion regarding a recommended candidate, or candidates, including any dissenting opinions.
 Together with the chair’s own recommendation, this report will be conveyed to the dean of the School.
 The chair shall also submit the names of all the finalists considered by the faculty.

-- Should the dean approve the recommendation(s), he/she will forward the recommendation(s) to the University Provost.
-The Provost may approve the recommendation(s) for the appointment(s), however, appointments (with and without tenure) of Associate and Full Professors are not effective until and unless recommended by the Provost and President and approved by the University Trustees.
+- Should the dean approve the recommendation(s), the dean will forward the recommendation(s) to the University Provost.
+The Provost may approve the recommendation(s) for the appointment(s), however, appointments (with and without tenure) of Associate and Full Professors are not effective until and unless recommended by the Provost, and approved by the President.

 - When extraordinary circumstances dictate, the ordinary procedure described above may be replaced by an alternative procedure accommodating as much of the usual involvement of faculty and administrators as is possible.
 The decision to use the alternative procedure is recommended by the dean, and made by the University Provost in consultation with the President.
 The nature of these circumstances shall be described by the dean to faculty members of senior rank of the relevant department or division before the recruitment process is completed.